ssorin/django-starter-tmpl/readme.rst

  Django Starter Tmpl
 ===================

-This is a simple Django 1.11+ project template with my preferred setup.
+This is a simple Django 1.11+ / or DjangoCMS project template with my preferred setup.
+Allows you to deploy either a standard django project or a django-cms project

 Fabric deployment is optimized for AlwaysData